-- 3. Capital Budgeting: A clear and strategic town plan lays the foundation for effective budget planning.
-Prioritization of the town's needs and effective capital budgeting will increase the efficiency and economy of town government. - 4.
-Taxation: Vermont's Use Value Appraisal Program enables landowners who choose agriculture or forestry as long term uses of their property to have that land taxed accordingly.
+3. Taxation: Vermont's Use Value Appraisal Program enables landowners who choose agriculture or forestry as long term uses of their property to have that land taxed accordingly.
 The Program encourages the maintenance of undeveloped lands for farming, forestry, and/or public recreation.
 Towns may also provide property tax relief for qualifying farm, forest, and open space landowners by adopting tax stabilization programs to reduce local property tax burden.

-The agricultural and forestry tax incentive programs fail to encourage the conservation of large tracts of land not being managed agriculturally or through forestry; The town would benefit by developing tax incentives to preserve large tracts of non-agricultural, non-forestry lands from be subdivided and developed.
+The agricultural and forestry tax incentive Current Use program does not encourage the conservation of large tracts of land not being managed agriculturally or through forestry; the town would benefit by developing tax incentives to preserve large tracts of non-agricultural, non-forestry lands from being subdivided and developed.
 Wilmington's value as a pastoral and bucolic landscape will benefit from preserving these non-conserved large tracts of lands rather than taxing heavily, encouraging divestiture.
 The town should explore tax incentives to promote their conservation.

-5. Land Acquisition: The most certain methods for protecting and assuring controlled public use of valuable recreational and scenic lands are by gift, purchase in fee simple, lease, or by acquisition of easements or development rights.
+4. Land Acquisition: The most certain methods for protecting and assuring controlled public use of valuable recreational and scenic lands are by gift, purchase in fee simple, lease, or by acquisition of easements or development rights.
 Due to the extensive development needs of the town, Wilmington is not economically positioned to buy lands to be conserved.
-However, areas best conserved will be identified by the Natural Resources and Energy subcommittee, as well as potential investors or funds that may be available to help secure conservation targets.
+However, areas best conserved maybe identified by the Town, as well as potential investors or funds that may be available to help secure conservation targets.